 SUSTAINABILITY

-These musings focus on the bigger opportunity that happens with a shift in our mindset.
 Our brains are wired to have unhelpful expectations of fashion, size, perfection, personalization, and price.
 The most sustainable solutions will come from creatively responding to these wants to develop something better.

 Research suggests that people don’t live in their homes as long as they think they will.
 Implementing a design that gets trashed by a new owner is not sustainable.
 Long-game, versatile design is sustainable design.